solorzano-christopher/Manipulating-Arrays/README.md

 Write a method that accepts three parameters, a direction (right or left), a number of places, and an array, which prints the appropriate rotation.
 Call the method on all three arrays.
 Rotate array A two places to the left.
 Rotate array B two places to the right.
 Rotate array C four places to the left.

+Sorting arrays

+Write a method that takes an unsorted integer array and prints a sorted array.
+Use Array C as your test array.
+Do you recognize this list of numbers?